wemixarchive/go-wemix/README.md

 #### Other Initial Nodes

-Set up the data directory and copy `genesis` file as follows.
+Set up the data directory and copy the `genesis` file as follows.

     mkdir /opt/meta
     cd /opt/meta